In this autoimmune disorder, glutens in wheat, rye, and barley products cause the immune system to attack the skin.

 People usually respond to treatment with dapsone or sulfapyridine and a gluten-free diet.

 Dermatitis herpetiformis often occurs in young adults but can occur in children and older people.
-It is rare in blacks and Asians.
+It is rare in Black and Asian people.

 Despite its name, dermatitis herpetiformis has nothing to do with the herpesvirus.
 The term herpetiformis is used to describe the way in which the blisters cluster together (similar to a rash caused by some herpesviruses).